perez987/macOS-14-Sonoma-on-z390-with-OpenCore/README.md

 - SIP enabled (`csr-active-config=00000000`.

 It is advisable to have Gatekeeper enabled (`sudo spctl –master-enable` in Terminal).
-Note: in last versions of Ventura, `sudo spctl –master-enable` (or disable) has been replaced by `sudo spctl –global-enable` (or disable).
+Note: in last versions of Ventura, `sudo spctl –master-enable` has been replaced by `sudo spctl –global-enable`.
 For now, both commands work fine.

 These security options can be changed after installation as they are not required out of updating macOS.